Coding Quests

 5. Not Using Type Hints

-GDScript is dynamically typed by default.
-This works:
+GDScript is dynamically typed by default, so this runs without complaint:

 var speed = 5